Back to Articles Main Page | NLP Plus Home Page

 A personality disorder is defined as "a pervasive pattern of experience and behavior that is abnormal with respect to the following: thinking, mood, personal relations, and control of impulses."

-My view of personality disorders, which I feel are more functional and practical, identify their pattern of behavior with respect to:
+My opinion of personality disorders, which I feel are more functional and practical, identify their pattern of behavior with respect to:

 • Values and attitude towards the truth